What Is a Nursing Home Abuse Case?

 Proving Your Financial Exploitation of Seniors Case

-To win a personal injury case involving a financial exploitation of seniors, your attorney must establish the four elements of negligence by a preponderance of the evidence.
+To win a personal injury case involving nursing home abuse, your attorney must establish the four elements of negligence by a preponderance of the evidence.

 01